Support Us

 “Importantly, these organisations will also provide significant support for individual artists and the broader workforce across the area’s creative sector.

-“Following a clear and robust decision making process, I’m delighted that two organisations in Dumfries & Galloway are joining the portfolio of three-year regular funded organisations.
+“Following a clear and robust decision-making process, I’m delighted that two organisations in Dumfries & Galloway are joining the portfolio of three-year regularly funded organisations.”

 The Stove's 135 members met recently for their Annual General Meeting in a temporary cinema created on Level Four of the NCP underground car park on Shakespeare St. Image: Galina Walls